linkelly/cat/README.md

 github copilot was clutch

-made during the CM Game Jam at UC Santa Cruz, 2023 -- thank you everyone
+made during the CM Game Jam at UC Santa Cruz, 2023 -- thank you everyone, esp Andrew Dunne for organizing.